SNAP Benefits in Delaware: How to Apply and Qualify

 How to Apply for SNAP Benefits in Delaware

-The quickest way to apply is through the state’s online portal.
-This method allows you to submit your application and upload necessary documents from home at any time, day or night.
+The quickest way to apply is through the online portal.
+This method lets you submit your application and documents from home, saving a trip to an office.

-If you prefer face-to-face assistance, you can apply at a local Division of Social Services (DSS) office.
-Staff can help answer your questions and guide you through the application form.
+If you prefer face-to-face assistance, you can apply in person.
+Staff at a Division of Social Services office can help you complete the form and answer your questions.

 How to Contact EBT Customer Service in Delaware